Imageomics/Andromeda/README.md

 The `-d` flag runs the website in the background.
 For troubleshooting remove this flag to more easily monitor the deployment.

 Once the website finishes launching the website will be available on port 80: [http://localhost](http://localhost).
-Part the deployment builds the docker containers used by the website, so it may take a few minutes to finish deployment.
+Part of the deployment builds the docker containers used by the website, so it may take a few minutes to finish deployment.
 To stop the app run `docker-compose down`.

 ## Development